|

 about a mile and a half on your right.

-London Road going down towards the A74.
-Don't be surprised though,
+streets off the London Road going down towards the A74.
+Don't be surprised

-as you get out of your car, that some kid appears uttering the words
+though, as you get out of your car, that some kid appears uttering the

 Top Of

-250 yards up the road on the left hand side'.
+Park is around 250 yards up the road on the left hand side'.
+Top Of

 |